What is the difference between RU and DU in 5G?

 • Deployment Flexibility:

-• Similar to RU, DU is designed for distributed deployment, contributing to the overall flexibility and scalability of the 5G RAN architecture.
+• Similar to RU, from the is designed for distributed deployment, contributing to the overall flexibility and scalabibility of the 5g ran architecture.

 • Example Configuration:

-• In a virtualized RAN (vRAN) deployment, DU functions can be implemented as software running on general-purpose hardware, allowing for greater flexibility and cost-effectiveness in network deployment.
+• In a virtualized ran (VRAN) Deployment, Functions can be implemeted as software running on general-no hardware, Allowing for Greater Flexibility and Cost-Effectiveness in Network Deployment.

 3. Differences: